We Need More Disability Inclusion in Philanthropy - Exponent Philanthropy

 6 Steps To Build a More Inclusive Workplace

-Keri Gray, a disability inclusion advocate and consultant, and the speaker in our upcoming disability inclusion workshops, highlights six steps employers can take to build a more inclusive workplace:
+Keri Gray, a disability inclusion advocate, consultant, and speaker at past Exponent workshops, highlights 6 steps employers can take to build a more inclusive workplace:

 1. Include disability in your diversity statements.